x4dr/Fen/endworld/ewrules.md

 In many places the degrees of success are given by a Formatting such as [3,7,17], also called Threshholds, which means that one degree of success is achieved for a roll or value checked against it, for every number inside that was reached or overcome.
 A Roll of 9 against the difficulties stated earlier, would reach 3 and 7, but not 17, and thus represent 2 degrees of success, whose meanings depend on the Situation.

+Threshold notation can also include formulae like [5x3, 2x+1, +4] which would mean "Five threes and then 2 steps of +1 and then every step adds four" which is shorthand for [3,3,3,3,3,4,5,9,13,17,21,...]

 Numbers are generally rounded down.